purewater0901/HMKF/README.md

-# Higher-order Moment-based Kalman Filter: Nonlinear Kalman Filtering with Exact Moment Propagation
+# High-order Moment-based Kalman Filter: Nonlinear Kalman Filtering with Exact Moment Propagation

-Moment-based Kalman Filter(MKF) is a nonlinear Kalman filter that uses exact moment propagation method to estimate state from noisy measurements.
+High-order Moment-based Kalman Filter(HMKF) is a nonlinear Kalman filter that uses exact moment propagation method to estimate state from noisy measurements.

 ## Paper
 coming soon...

 ## Language and test environment
 The main code is written in C++ and visualization code is mainly used Python.
 However, we also use [matplotlib.cpp](https://github.com/lava/matplotlib-cpp) for the simple visualization in C++.
-Note that we only test our code on Ubuntu20.04.
+Note that we only test our code on Ubuntu22.04.

-## Dataset for the experiment
-We use [UTIAS Multi-Robot Cooperative Localization and Mapping Dataset](http://asrl.utias.utoronto.ca/datasets/mrclam/index.html) to evaluate the MKF.

 ## Requirements
 ```